-In particular, for safety reasons the Visitor undertakes to carefully read and to observe the following guidelines and provisions of the Venue Rules.
-The Visitor acknowledges awareness and legitimacy of the Venue Rules once the ticket is validated and the Visitor enters the Venue.
+In particular, for safety reasons all spectators and other people authorised to access the Event (hereinafter called “Attendee”) undertake to carefully read and to observe the following guidelines and provisions of the Venue Rules.
+The Attendee acknowledges awareness and legitimacy of the Venue Rules once the ticket is validated and the Attendee enters the Venue.

-2.2 The Venue Rules shall be valid from the time the Visitor enters the Venue until the time the last Visitor leaves the Venue after the Event.
+2.2 The Venue Rules shall be valid from the time the Attendee enters the Venue until the time the last Attendee leaves the Venue after the Event.

 3. Purpose of the Venue Rules